Agriculture Clubs and Organizations

 ATA is a National Honorary Agricultural Education Organization that plays a vital role in the preparation of those who have chosen an area in Agricultural Education or Extension Education.
 We seek to find and enjoy the fellowship of individuals of high scholarship, of true teaching ideals, and of sincere desire to serve in agricultural leadership.
 ATA provides the vital link between Murray State students, and Agricultural Educators and Extension personnel.

-The mission of this honor society in agriculture is to foster high standards of scholarship, character, leadership and a spirit of fellowship among its members; to strive for breadth of vision, unity of action and accomplishment of ideals; to render service to the students and the School of Agriculture; and to promote the profession of Agriculture.
+The mission of this honor society in agriculture is to foster high standards of scholarship, character, leadership and a spirit of fellowship among its members; to strive for breadth of vision, unity of action and accomplishment of ideals; to render service to the students and the Hutson School of Agriculture; and to promote the profession of Agriculture.

 The Agribusiness Club was established during the fall semester of 1995.
 The mission of the club is to support intellectual growth and development of agribusiness students by encouraging new interests, private sector speakers, and visits to agricultural businesses operating in the region.
 It is also the objective of this club to make learning fun and stimulating.

-The mission of this club is to promote the growth and science of Agricultural Engineering Technology through fellowship among members with kindred interests; furnishing career contacts for agricultural systems technology students; developing new interests; and improve agricultural instructions, service activities and related areas in order to promote the School of Agriculture at Murray State University.
+The mission of this club is to promote the growth and science of Agricultural Engineering Technology through fellowship among members with kindred interests; furnishing career contacts for agricultural systems technology students; developing new interests; and improve agricultural instructions, service activities and related areas in order to promote the Hutson School of Agriculture at Murray State University.

-The ALC is an organization composed of Presidents and/or a Representative of each School of Agriculture Club and Organization.
+The ALC is an organization composed of Presidents and/or a Representative of each Hutson School of Agriculture Club and Organization.
 It is the goal of the ALC to promote the growth and science of agriculture though sponsoring agricultural activities; developing fellowship among members with kindred interests; furnishing a medium of contact for agribusinesses and students; develop new interests; improvements of agriculture teaching, service activities and related areas.

-Agriculture Ambassadors are a select group of men and women that work to enhance the image of and interest in Murray State University School of Agriculture.
+Agriculture Ambassadors are a select group of men and women that work to enhance the image of and interest in Murray State University Hutson School of Agriculture.
 They participate in agricultural activities that relate to recruitment, retention and alumni relations.

 The mission of the Agronomy Club is to foster professional growth in agronomy.
 The students in this club have the opportunity to travel and visit different places that are of professional interest.
 The Agronomy Club is affiliated with the American society of Agronomy.

-The Animal Health Technology/Pre-Veterinary Medicine Club is designed to provide students with an opportunity to experience extracurricular events in animal health.
+The Veterinary Technology/Pre-Veterinary Medicine Club is designed to provide students with an opportunity to experience extracurricular events in animal health.
 Each year during the fall, the club members attend the Mid-America to Veterinary Conference in Kentucky.
 This allows students to hear speakers from across the country discussing issues in large animals, equine and small animal care programs. students participate in campus activities and host a community wide event, AHT/Pre-Vet Day, in which the community brings their animals for discounted services.
 They also sponsor continuing education programs for veterinarians, technologists and technicians.
 The club is for extremely active at the school, university and community levels.
 Its main goal is to provide extracurricular opportunities to its members in the exciting field of veterinary medicine.

 The mission is to sponsor and promote livestock related youth events; develop fellowship among members, stimulate interest in animal agriculture; and support teaching, research and service activities that will promote livestock production in our region.